 - 2 cloves garlic, crushed

 - 2/3 cup olive oil

-With food processor running, slowly pour in olive oil.
+2. With the food processor running, slowly pour in olive oil.
 Process until smooth.
 Store in a glass container in the fridge.
-I used a small jar.